explosion/spaCy/website/docs/api/top-level.md

 Load a model from a package or data path.
 If called with a package name, spaCy will assume the model is a Python package and import and call its `load()` method.
-If called with a path, spaCy will assume it's a data directory, read the language and pipeline settings from the meta.json and initialize a `Language` class.
+If called with a path, spaCy will assume it's a data directory, read the language and pipeline settings from the [`config.cfg`](/api/data-formats#config) and create a `Language` object.
 The model data will then be loaded in via [`Language.from_disk`](/api/language#from_disk).

 > #### Example